 What is a flat white?

 Have you seen those coffees that come with an array of expertly crafted, aesthetically pleasing patterns on top of them, served in chunky earthen mid-century cups sized somewhere between a mug and an espresso?
 Then you’ve seen a flat white in the wild.
-With over 2 million pictures using the hashtag #flatwhite on Instagram, it’s clear why it is popular for its looks alone.
+With over 2 million pictures using the hashtag #flatwhite on Instagram, (let alone the how to make a flat white question!) it’s clear why it is popular for its looks alone.
 Yet there’s more to it than a pretty face: this coffee has substance as well as style.